Youths protest Miguna detention at JKIA as judge summons Matiang’i, Boinnet

 Hundreds of Opposition supporters took to streets to protest against the detention of self-proclaimed National Resistance Movement (NRM) general Miguna Miguna.
-They lit bonfires on the road demanding justice and equity in handling Miguna affairs
+They lit bonfires on roads demanding justice for the politician.

 Traffic was disrupted as the youths blocked the main highway that links Kisumu and Kakamega towns, forcing motorists to use alternative routes.